Betty's House . . . Life After MS

 self-healing capacity of body, mind, and spirit.'

-The most effective ways to activate this formula is the regular practice of four essential self-care strategies:
+Dr. Jahnke suggests the most effective way to activate this formula is the regular practice of four essential self-care strategies:

 |Attention to simple nutrition - healthy food is nature's medicine|